Lulea University of Technology

 Admission Criteria: Junior or Senior standing at time of program, with a minimum GPA of 2.75.
 The number of students accepted to the program depends on the number of Luleå students coming to Potsdam.
 Students need not have Swedish language proficiency but are strongly encouraged to enroll in beginning Swedish language coursework while at LTU.
 Students with fluent Swedish will be able to enroll in regular classes offered at LTU.

-Fields of Study: Business Administration, Computer Science, Environmental and Natural Sciences, Mathematics and beginning Swedish language courses.
-Please visit LTU’s website for additional information about LTU’s educational system and a complete listing of courses offered in English.
+Fields of Study: Business Administration, Computer Science, Environmental and Natural Sciences including Geology, Mining, & Physics, Mathematics and beginning Swedish language courses.
+Music curriculum is taught entirely at the Piteå campus – approximately 30 minutes by car from the main campus in Luleå.
+Please visit LTU's web site for additional information about LTU's educational system and a complete listing of courses offered in English.

 Term Dates: Fall (mid-August to mid-December) or Spring (mid-January to early June) or Academic year (mid-August to early June).

 Housing and Meals: Students are able to share an apartment with another student(s) or live in a single room in a dorm setting; accommodations are located within a 2-mile radius of the Lulea campus.There is no meal plan; students must self-cater or buy meals on- or off-campus.

 Costs: This is a direct-exchange program in which the outgoing student pays tuition to SUNY Potsdam, and the incoming exchange partner covers tuition in Sweden.
 SUNY students pay tuition to their home campus; non-SUNY students pay tuition directly to SUNY Potsdam.
 Room and board is paid in Sweden.

 Academic Transcript: Credits earned abroad will be issued on an official SUNY Transcript Supplement listing specific courses and grades.